Back-end Engineering Articles

 Interactive Ruby Console or IRB

 Interactive Ruby Console or IRB in Ruby is a terminal where you can test rapid and easy Ruby code.
-It was made thinking about debugging, playing around with ruby, and doing tests rapidly with any Ruby command inside this console.
+It was made thinking about debugging, playing around with ruby and doing tests rapidly with any Ruby command inside this console.

-You have 2 main ways to access a Ruby Interactive console: a cloud service that runs IRB behind the scenes.
-The second option is installing IRB in your machine (local or virtual).
-In previous blog posts, we've been talking about Installing Ruby in Linux and Installing Ruby in Windows.
-If you've been following these blog posts, you have already installed IRB because it comes as default with all the previous installations.
+You have 2 main ways to access a Ruby Interactive console, the first one is through a cloud service who runs IRB behind the scenes.
+The second option is installing IRB on your machine (local or virtual).
+Actually, in previous blog posts we talked about How to install Ruby in Linux and How to Install Ruby in Windows.
+If you’ve been following these blog posts, you have installed IRB, because it comes with RVM and with the RubyInstaller Devkit.

-• * The read function accepts an expression from the user and parses it into a data structure in memory.
+• - The read function accepts an expression from the user, and parses it into a data structure in memory.
 For instance, the user may enter the s-expression (+ 1 2 3), which is parsed into a linked list containing four data elements.

 Please refer to this article for more details about REPL

-I know this is a lot of new jargon, but in plain English, the key concepts we have to take away are:
+- I know, this is a lot of new jargon, but in plain english, the key concepts we have to take away are:

-• * There are cloud REPLs, and there are REPLs that come with your favorite language as a default, like in our case with Ruby (IRB).
+• - There are cloud REPLs and there are REPLs that come with your favorite language as a default, like in our case with Ruby (IRB).

 Cloud REPL platforms

-1- Accessing IRB from Repl.it
+1- Accessing from Repl.it

-2- Accessing to IRB from the AWS Linux instance:
+1- Accessing the AWS Linux instance:

 $ ssh -p 22 -i ~/.ssh/ubuntu-webserver-rails.pem [email protected]